 If you’d like to try elastic, then I recommend this round cord elastic for soft ear loops.
 The nice thing about using this round cord elastic is that you can add these silicone cord stops to the ear loops so that you can adjust the mask to fit better behind your ears.
 Neat trick, yes?

 I cut two 7″ knit ties to make ear loops on pleated masks for myself.
 For kids pleated masks, I cut two 6″ knit ties for ear loops.

 My husband and my brother-in-law both rejected the behind-the-head versions.
 Consider asking the wearer before you choose ear loops vs. behind-the-head.

 In summary, try on one mask first before making a bunch or else you may have a stack of masks that are too big.
 I recommend putting long hair in ponytails if you go the behind-the-head ties route, shown below.

 How to add nose wire to face masks (for either mask style)

-Now if you really want masks to fit well, or if you have glasses, then adding wire is a must.
-Wire keeps my mask from slipping down my face.
-Initially, I made my nose wire removable to slip it out before washing in the machine, but now I sew them in permanently.
+Now if you really want masks to fit well, or if you have glasses, then adding nose wire is a must.
+Nose bridge wire keeps my mask from slipping down my face.
 I’ll show you three ways how to add nose wire to face masks: (1) adhesive nose bridge wire, (2) sewing wire into the mask while you’re making it, (3) adding wire to purchased or finished masks.

 Option 1: Adhesive nose bridge wire